 The alternative is to get there under your own steam, which is about a 40-minute walk in total.

 Follow the road uphill and to the left past the train station for about 20 minutes until you come to a little wooden hut and checkpoint barrier, manned by children.
-It’s 25 pesos (£1 GBP) and make sure you get a ticket as you might need it later.
+Make sure you get a ticket, which costs just a few pesos as you might need it later.
 Then it’s another 20-minute walk through woods and by road to the official park entry.

 Towards the end of the walk is a walkway built along the rim of the canyon with strategically placed viewpoints for the best views.
 Even if you don’t have the time or choose not to go into the Adventure Park, try to at least walk this path.
 You won’t regret it, as everywhere you turn is yet another stunning view; the sheer size of it will make you feel tiny!

 After the walkway, it’s a little further along a dirt track to reach the actual Adventure Park where all the activities and facilities are.
 Just through the entrance are handicraft and street food stalls for you to peruse, before spending more time admiring the views and taking photos.